Death of Frank Valdes: Trial

 Captain Timothy Alvin Thornton, Sergeant Charles Austin Brown, Sergeant Jason Patrick "J.P."
 Griffis, and Sergeant Robert William Sauls were indicted by an Alachua County, Florida grand jury on February 3, 2000.
 The charges were second degree murder, official corruption, battery on an inmate, and aggravated battery.
 The other five guards also had charges.
 One defendant was acquitted in 2000.
 In 2002, Thornton, Griffis, and Brown were acquitted.
 The jury giving the verdict consisted of five men and one woman.
 Bill Cervone, the Florida State Attorney, dropped the remaining charges in 2002.
-Cervone argued that the trial was problematic since it was in Bradford County, Florida, where other prisons are located, and he also cited the two previous acquittals.
+Cervone argued that the trial was problematic since it was in Bradford County, Florida, where other prisons are located, and cited the two previous acquittals.

-Jason Griffis had no relation to Fred Griffis.
-Jason Griffis accused the trial of being politically motivated.
+Jason Griffis, who was not related to Fred Griffis, accused the trial of being politically motivated.

 Aftermath

 The Florida Department of Corrections fired all nine officers.
 Yolanda Murphy, the FDC spokesperson, stated that the nine had falsified reports and used excessive and/or unnecessary force and had, therefore, violated the Department's rules.
 Valdes' ex-wife and family brought civil suits.
 In 2002, officials from the United States Department of Justice (USDOJ) stated that they were considering bringing civil rights charges against the three officers.
+In 2007, a judge signed off on a $735,000 settlement from Florida to Valdes' father.

+Jimmie Burger, who declared that Valdes was fit to return to his cell, resigned in August 1999.
+Shortly after, he was arrested for molesting a child in 1984.
+He was convicted of attempted sexual battery of a child and sentenced to 20 years in prison in 2000, which was reduced to 15 years in 2009.
+He was released from prison in 2010.
+In 2006, James V. Crosby, the secretary of the Florida Department of Corrections and the warden of the Florida State Prison at the time of Valdes's death, pleaded guilty to federal charges for taking kickbacks.
+He was sentenced to 8 years in federal prison in 2007.
+Crosby was on vacation when Valdes was killed.

 As a result, the FDC added cameras in the X-Wing and began requiring the use of video cameras during cell extractions and planned use of force events.